 May we have eyes to see those who are rendered invisible and excluded, open arms and hearts to reach out and include them, healing hands to touch their lives with love, and in the process, heal ourselves.

 Since 1995, Volunteers in Medicine Clinic (VIM Clinic) has provided primary medical care to eligible, uninsured residents of Martin County.
 A community of medical professionals who volunteer their time, including physicians, nurses and administration staff, provides required care.
-All labs and diagnostics are also free to the patients, with costs absorbed by Martin Health System.
+All labs and diagnostics are also free to the patients, with costs absorbed by Cleveland Clinic Martin Health.
 Specialty care is provided by physicians in the community, at no cost to our patients.

 Volunteers in Medicine Clinic is committed to providing local undergraduate and graduate students with rotational programs, enhancing their clinical knowledge, and developing leadership skills within a clinical environment.
 Under the guidance of Howard Voss, MD, VIM Clinic’s Medical Director.

 417 S.E.
 Balboa Ave.
 Stuart, FL 34994